 Traditional Travel Insurance vs Airline Insurance

 Airlines are not obligated to offer their passengers any sort of travel coverage.
 This is an extra service they offer as a convenience to their customers.
 There is no standard or baseline travel insurance on offer by all the airlines.
 Some carriers do not even offer travel insurance.
 While others use third parties to give coverage plans to people that are interested.
-With such a large spectrum of insurances on offer it becomes difficult to compare plans.

-As mentioned above, airline travel plans can vary in many ways including benefits, costs and types of coverage.
-For example, one carrier’s insurance may cover the entire cost of your trip while another may have a set limit of up to a $1000.
-There can also be difference in benefits, like medical coverage or lost baggage.
+As mentioned above, airline travel plans can vary in many ways including benefits, costs, and types of coverage.
+For example, one carrier’s insurance may cover the entire cost of your trip while another may have a set limit of up to $1000.
+There can also be a difference in benefits, like travel medical coverage or lost baggage.
 Plans also come in many different price points, from the very cheap to fairly expensive.
 All this can once again make it hard to understand or compare plans.

 Lack of Choice

 The lack of options does not stop with just the underwriter or third-party provider.
-Most airlines only have one plan that you can avail.
+Most airlines only have one plan that you can choose.
 A one solution fits all approach is used which can leave you exposed to risks that you would normally want to have covered.
-Since there is no customization of plans you may find that sometimes many of activities you wish to participate in during your trip are not covered.
+Since there is no customization of plans you may find that sometimes many of the activities you wish to participate in during your trip are not covered.
 One common example is if you are into adventure sports and take a trip on which you will be rock climbing, the airline insurance may not cover this type of high-risk activity.

-Independent Travel Insurance Offer True Choice
+Independent Travel Insurance Providers Offer True Choice

-Expertise in Travel Insurance
+Expertise In Travel Insurance

 Airlines are essentially middlemen for the insurance provider.
 This means that they are not the most knowledgeable about the coverage.
 When you deal with a travel insurance provider directly, you get the massive benefit of interacting with experts in the field who have firsthand knowledge.
-They can offer guidance and recommendations that will save you time, money and headaches.
+They can offer guidance and recommendations that will save you time, money, and headaches.

 at 31 Mar 2020